plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

     *value constructors* (which are usually introduced by *`Datatype`* definitions).

+*`Assert`* introduces a formula that expresses the intention that it should hold (either as a consequence of specified definitions, or as a requirement for built-ins).

+### Auxiliary entities

-- *`Entity`* introduces a declaration of a fresh auxiliary entity name.
+*`Entity`* introduces a declaration of a fresh auxiliary entity name.

   - Entities are implicitly propagated in transition rules when not mentioned.
   - Rewrites are independent of entities.